Why Government Contractors Should Care About Website Design and SEO

 Decision-makers in the federal government use mobile devices to access information.
 According to Market Connections’ 2019 Federal Media & Marketing Study, over 75% of federal workers use their mobile devices in the workplace on a regular basis.
 Note that this is pre-covid.
 Imagine how much mobile use has increased over the last year.

-Core Web Vitals is Coming, How Can I Prepare?
+Core Web Vitals is Here, What Can I Do, I’m Behind?

 First, take a deep breath.
 Next, create a plan.